raspberrypilearning/cd-intermediate-html-css-sushi/en/step_6.md

 So CSS classes let you **choose** which elements to style, and **reuse** the same set of style rules on any elements you want.

 + Go to `index.html` and add the `stylishBox` class to the `main` element, or another element on the page.
+You can remove it again afterwards!

 ```html
     <main class="stylishBox">
 ```

-Here's what my home page looks like now.
+Here's what my home page looks like with the CSS class.
 I've also added the `topDivider` class to the `img` tag with the picture of Tito.

 ![CSS classes being used on the home page](images/homePageWithClasses.png)